pocketzworld/creator-docs/pages/learn/guides/studio/Asset-Store/Uploading-to-the-Asset-Store.md

    -  image,
    -  thumbnail,
    -  tags for visibility.
-   -  Save your Asset and return to the World Builder.
+   -  Save your Asset and return to the Highrise Studio Hub.

-### **Step 4: Organize Your Assets in the World Builder**
+### **Step 4: Organize Your Assets in the Highrise Studio Hub**

-In the World Builder, you'll should have a dedicated directory for your new Assets.
+In the Highrise Studio Hub, you'll should have a dedicated directory for your new Assets.
 This directory includes any Prefab, Texture, Mesh, or Material that the asset depends on.

 ### **Step 5: Upload to the Asset Store**